umee-network/umee/x/oracle/README.md

 A `VotePeriod` during which either of the following events occur is considered a "miss":

 - The validator fails to submits a vote for **each and every** exchange rate specified in `AcceptList`.
 - The validator fails to vote within the `reward band` around the weighted median for one or more denominations.
+- Validators don't provide enough price votes for a given denom (ballot denom support is less than the required `VoteThreshold`) - **in that case all validators will receive a miss.**

 A `SlashWindow` is a window of time during which validators can miss votes.
 At the end of this period, the amount of misses are tallied and the proper reward or punishment is carried out.